sa-nouri/ms-selectivity-feature/README.md

 - [Notebooks](./notebooks/): Jupyter notebooks for exploration and analysis.
 - [SRC](./src/): Source code for data preprocessing, model training, statistical analysis, and graphing

-### **Notebooks**

-- [`analyzing_pacs`](./notebooks/analyzing_pacs/): Explore and visualize the generated PAC data.
-- [`analyzing_saliency_maps`](./notebooks/analyzing_saliency_maps/): Explore and visualize the generated saliency maps data.
-- [`grad_camp`](./notebooks/grad_cam/): Apply an example of Grad-CAM as an explainable AI method.

-### **SRC**

-- [PACNET](./src/PACNET/): Implements the generation of raw PAC data and images, utilizes deep transfer learning based on VGG16 for estimating motor vigor from raw PAC data, and includes Grad-CAM implementation for feature visualization.
-Additionally, it performs correlation analysis for representational similarity among features and raw PACs.
-- [Headplots](./src/Headplots/): Visualizes headplots using MATLAB
-- [Lasso](./src/Lasso/): Employs Lasso regression in MATLAB to estimate motor vigor from selected features and PAC data.
-- [Statistical Analysis](./src/Statistical%20Analysis/): Conducts statistical analysis in R, examining the relationships and effects within PAC data and saliency maps under various conditions.

 ## Installation and Setup Instructions

 To use the tools and scripts provided in this repository, follow these general setup instructions: